ddmcadoo/Customer-Segmentation/README.md

 - Visualization of clusters and insights

 ## Repository Layout
-- `notebooks/` → Jupyter notebooks for experimentation
+- `Customer Segmentation/` → Jupyter notebooks for code
-- `src/` → Python scripts for preprocessing, modeling, and visualization
-- `data/` → Contains raw and processed data (not included in repo by default)
+- `Online Retail` → Contains the raw data
-- `reports/figures/` → Exported charts and visuals